-These results will now find a home in the new unit FindMine gGmbH.
-The start-up-like unit will begin working in July 2022 and its mission is making from the research results operational systems useful in mine-action and thus a significant contribution to avoid mine victims.
+These results have now found a home in the new unit FindMine gGmbH.
+The start-up-like unit began working in July 2022 and its mission is making from the research results operational systems useful in mine-action and thus a significant contribution to avoid mine victims.

 Shareholder of the unit is the Swiss 'Urs Endress Foundation', Arlesheim/Switzerland.

 "A broadband UAV-based FMCW GPR and the infuence of vegetation"